ugenk/netbox-proxbox-stable/README.md

                     'name': 'tokenID',	# Only type the token name and not the 'user@pam:tokenID' format 'value': '039az154-23b2-4be0-8d20-b66abc8c4686'
                 },
-                'ssl': False
+                'ssl': False  # validate ssl cert
             },
             # The following json is optional and applies only for multi-cluster use
             {
-                'domain': 'proxbox2.example.com',    # May also be IP address 'http_port': 8006,
+                'domain': 'proxmox2.example.com',    # May also be IP address 'http_port': 8006,
                 'user': 'root@pam',   # always required
                 'password': 'Strong@P4ssword', # only required, if you don't want to use token based authentication